ujjwalguptaofficial/fortjs-doc/docs/types/http-result.md

 Description: "Type HttpResult member description"
 ---

+# HttpResult

-The type `httpResult` is used by workers to return the result.
+The type `HttpResult` is used by workers to return the result.

-Structure of httpResult is -
+Structure of HttpResult is -

 ```
 type HttpResult = {